MasterprojectRK/DNN-pCC/README.md

   - float >= 0.0
   - Weight for perception loss
   - Default 0.0 means perception loss is not used
+  - Perception loss based on VGG16 works only for window size >= 32
 - --optimizer | -opt: Optimizer to use
   - optional
   - choose from "SGD", "Adam", "RMSprop"